 Jody Gastfriend, vice president of senior care at Care.com, talks about finding an elder care attorney in her book My Parent’s Keeper.

-What questions should you ask an elder care attorney?
+Questions to ask an elder care lawyer

 Finding the right elder care lawyer is important, not only for future planning, but for your pocketbook.
-Margolis recommends the following questions before seeking representation:
+Margolis recommends asking the following questions before seeking representation:

 - How long have you practiced elder law?
 What is your specialty?
 Remember some elder care attorneys are versed in Medicaid, while others are experienced in wills, trusts or probate issues.
 Finding the lawyer that fits your needs is key.